CoRe: Color Regression for Multicolor Fashion Garments: Model

-To sample only the interesting regions of the image, we apply a spatial pooling over the pixels of the image weighted by two complementary attention modules: the first focuses on the clothing category, the second on the color name detected.
-These attention masks will be multiplied to create the \textbf{combined-attention}.
+To sample only the relevant regions of the image, we apply a spatial pooling over the pixels of the image weighted by two complementary attention module.
+They modulate the importance of each pixel in the spatial pooling.
+The first \textbf{object-attention} focuses on the clothing category, the second \textbf{colorname-attention} focuses on the color name predicted.
+These attention masks are then multiplied pixelwise to create the \textbf{combined-attention}.

-\subsubsection{Through Object-Attention}
+\subsubsection{Through object-attention}

 Following the work from \cite{yu2018weakly}, we use the popular fully convolutional \textit{Deeplabv3} \cite{chen2017rethinking}.
-This attention network is pretrained on the task of semantic segmentation over the clothing crops from \textit{Modanet} \cite{zheng2018modanet} and therefore has an emphasis on the garment surface: it produces an \textbf{object-attention} different for each clothing category (top, coat, ...).
-This spatial prior is then fine-tuned and used to \textbf{modulate the importance of each pixel}: it identifies the regions which contain the relevant color information given a garment type.
+This attention network is pretrained on the task of semantic segmentation over the clothing crops from \textit{Modanet} \cite{zheng2018modanet} and therefore has an emphasis on the garment surface: it produces an \textbf{object-attention} different for each clothing category (top, coat, \dots).
+This spatial prior is then fine-tuned: ideally, it would learn to identify the regions which contain the relevant color information given a garment type.

-\subsubsection{Through Colorname-Attention}
+\subsubsection{Through colorname-attention}

-The previous object-attention will fail for multiple colors garments.
-If the apparel can take on a set of distinct and distant \textit{RGB} values, the mean of this set will be predicted: it leads to unsaturated colors predictions.
-In Figure \ref{fig:attentioncolorrgression}, we need to discard the white background in the shirt that would otherwise lead to predict a light pink.
-Thus we add a \textbf{colorname-attention}, that only selects pixels in the image sufficiently close to the main color.
+The previous object-attention will fail for multicolor garments.
+Indeed, if the garment contains a set of distinct and distant RGB values, the mean of this set would be predicted: it leads to unsaturated color predictions.
+For example, in Figure \ref{fig:attentioncolorrgression}, including the white pixels from the shirt in our spatial pooling would predict a RGB closer to light pink.

-In the mono color setup, we first need to detect the main discrete color name of the garment.
-The \textit{VGG16} features are followed by a fully connected layer with a softmax activation function \cite{wang2015color, rachmadi2015vehicle, networkpedestrian,yu2018weakly,yazici2018color}: it predicts a distribution over the 72 color names, and is trained by minimizing a categorical cross-entropy loss.
-If the color name with maximum score has \textbf{color name} $\mathcal{RGB}_{c}$, given a pixel $p$ of \textit{RGB} value $\mathcal{RGB}_{p}$, the colorname-attention $CA_{p}$ for pixel $p$ is:
+\paragraph{Predicting the RGB of the main color} For simplicity, we first describe how to detect only the RGB of the main color of a (potentially multicolor) garment. \textit{First}, we detect the main color name; specifically, following previous works, the \textit{VGG16} features are followed by a fully connected layer with a softmax activation function that predicts a distribution over 72 color names.
+This is trained by minimizing a categorical cross-entropy loss $\mathcal{L}_{CE}$.

+\textit{Second}, our \textbf{colorname-attention} only selects pixels in the image sufficiently close to the color detected by this first color classifier.
+We map this discrete color to its $\mathcal{RGB}_{c}$ continuous value: \textit{e.g.}, (134, 71, 71) for \textit{velvet red}.
+Now, given a pixel $p$ of RGB value $\mathcal{RGB}_{p}$, the colorname-attention $CA_{p}$ for pixel $p$ is: